dino-/tce-conf/README.md

 ## Description

-This package contains modules for reading very simple config files of the `key=value` style or as a Haskell data structure to be deserialized with `Read`.
+This package contains modules for runtime reading of very simple config files of the `key=value` style or as a Haskell data structure to be deserialized with `Read`.
 The modules support files with blank lines and simple single-line comments, but nothing else.

 ### KVConf

 Pros

-- Well-known `key=value` system
+- Well-known `key=value` config file syntax
 - Adding new entries doesn't necessarily mean code changes as they are stored in a Map

 Cons

-- Simulating hierarchies requires hacky key syntax with dots or what-have-you
 - All values are `String` and so may as well be untyped.
 Conversion to other types will be required by users of the library.
+- Simulating hierarchies requires hacky key syntax with dots or what-have-you
 - Only single-line comments supported at this time, with #
 - No support for INI sections or variable substitution